DoubleT136/Drizzle/README.md

 Navigate to http://localhost:8000.
 To add a sound, click "Add Ambiance" on the top left.
 Then, you can drag the track along the ring to control when it's played.
 The interface works like a clock, and the track starts at 12 o'clock and plays clockwise.
 Multiple tracks can be added on the same ring.
 Overlay different tracks to combine them.
 You can also click on a track to change the volume, with dimmer being quieter and brighter being louder.
 Once you are done, click the buttons on the bottom-left to play in broswer or download the track.

 #Notes regarding the Bose API
 To see the implementation for the Bose API, navigate to the Bose-version branch.
-It uses the Bose Soundtouch 10 API, and is currently not available to the public.
+It uses the Bose Soundtouch 10 API, which is currently not available to the public.